-Luca Guadagnino, the director behind Call Me By Your Name, here tells recounts another stylish summer in Italy, this time the story focuses on a musician (Tilda Swinton) who receives an unexpected visit from an old flame (Ralph Fiennes) and his seductive daughter (Dakota Johnson) when on holiday with her boyfriend (Matthias Schoenaerts).
+Luca Guadagnino, the director behind Call Me By Your Name, here recounts another stylish summer in Italy.
+This time the story focuses on a musician (Tilda Swinton) who receives an unexpected visit from an ex (Ralph Fiennes) and his seductive daughter (Dakota Johnson) while on holiday with her boyfriend (Matthias Schoenaerts).
 Alluring and intense, Guadagnino creates a melting pot of emotion which burns under the Sicilian sun.

-Scorsese's gangster epic remains as taut and carefully crafted as when released in 2006, a testament to the great performances from Jack Nicholson, Leonardo DiCaprio and Matt Damon.
-The film follows two parallel cat and mouse games as an undercover agent and spy both try to keep their identities hidden while secretly helping out the other side.
+Scorsese's gangster epic remains as taut and carefully crafted as when released in 2006, a testament to the strong performances from Jack Nicholson, Leonardo DiCaprio and Matt Damon.
+The film follows two parallel cat-and-mouse games as an undercover agent and spy both try to keep their identities hidden while secretly helping out the other side.
 A film packed with hidden Easter eggs, Scorsese's depiction of a rotten system and the shifting loyalties it produces grips until the end.